sergeisnitko/spf-newitemcallout/README.md

 ## How can we use it with SPMeta2 (M2)?
-The sources contains the SPMeta2 model for deploing the js file in _catalogs/masterpage folder of the solution.
+The sources contains the SPMeta2 model for deploying  the js file in _catalogs/masterpage folder of the solution.
 You can use this model in your own solution or deploy with [this solution](https://github.com/sergeisnitko/sp-cmd-deploy)

 ## How can we use in my own solution?
 You can download the sources and copy files and model to your own project, update settings of the solution and set the JSLink of the views by your own.
 But there is an easy way - use the [nuget](https://www.nuget.org/packages/sp-newitemcallout/) for your solution in Visual Studio.